gina6/STUWE2/README.md

 The project was created in a course of six weeks during the module *Studio Web and Mobile Design and Engineering 2*.

+## How to play
+Open this on a Desktop (preferably Chrome): https://thefasterone.herokuapp.com/

+Scan the QR-Code with up to four Android mobile devices (no than four though).

 ## Design
 The core concept and design was created in Figma by two UX and UI Designers in their module *Studio UX Design 2*.